-May 2015, two graduating students submitted to the Senior Assessment Exam.
+May 2016, two graduating students submitted to the Senior Assessment Exam.
 This is too small of a sample and too subjective to provide meaningful conclusions.
 The two students who had already taken history 2220 Historical method benefitted from History 2200 Third World History that also focuses on historical method and emphasizes writing.
 The students also benefitted from the fact that they were able to write and rewrite their papers, following the instructor's suggestions, aimed at consolidating strength and correcting weaknesses, in all areas possible.
-The results show that the strongest area is in recognizing maps, World/Africa, overlapping of content common to US, Europe, Africa and Asia, Europe Pre-1500, US Pre-1877, with the weak area, only by comparison, being and historical methods and U.S. history Post 1877.
+The results show that the strongest area is in recognizing maps, US Pre-Post 1877, pre-post-Europe 1500, and World/Africa, with the weak area, only by comparison, being overlapping of content common to US, Europe, Africa and Asia, historical methods and U.S. history Post 1877.
 All of the two students were above the 70% requirement.
 Another variable to account for the results is that the students also benefitted from the fact that History 2200 includes many overlapping content, common to US, Europe, Africa and Asia.
 All of them got A grades in their class assignments.
 Certainly, the results speak more about these two outstanding students and the pedagogical approach that was used to keep students focused on both content and historical method.
 Again, the sample of graduating seniors is too small for meaningful results, concerning the whole history program.